Steve Stuebner worked in partnership with Visit Idaho to create this Travel Tip.

 If you’re looking for other options in Idaho, here are three other fat biking destinations I’d recommend:

-After riding the bike park, head to Grumpy’s or Lefty’s for a beer and food.
+After your ride, head to Grumpy’s or Lefty’s for a beer and food.
 Grumpy’s has chilled schooners of beer and great burgers.
 Lefty’s is another popular local hangout with a sports bar feel, and an affordable menu of sandwiches, subs, burgers, hand-cut fries and beer.

-Grand Targhee, in Wyoming just beyond the Idaho border, is a world-class fat biking, skiing and snowboarding destination.
+Grand Targhee, on the eastern Idaho border, is a world-class fat biking, skiing and snowboarding destination.
 It was the first resort to open its cross country ski trails to fat bikes and groom custom singletracks.
 Plan a long weekend trip to Targhee and bring all the toys for the best experience.
 “We get a lot of snow, so it’s not always perfect for fat biking, but if it’s a powder day, you can go skiing, and when the sun comes out, you can go fat biking.
 Mix it up,” says Andy Williams, special events manager for the resort.

 Fat bikers can sample about four miles of groomed singletrack at Targhee including the fun-tastic Jolly Green Giant Trail, and 15 miles of groomed cross country ski trails.
 There also are fat bike trails in Victor.
 They groom daily, weather permitting.
 Trail fees are $10/day.
 After your ride, head to the Trap Bar, on-slope at Targhee or the Grand Teton Brewing Company in Victor.

-Schweitzer Mountain Resort in northern Idaho offers fat biking on 19 miles of cross country ski trails at the base of the resort.
+Schweitzer in northern Idaho offers fat biking on 19 miles of cross-country ski trails at the base of the resort.
 Schweitzer has a cool green and red system for fat biking, alerting riders to stay on certain (red) trails when the riding conditions are too soft.
 On clear and cold days, the green system is in place, and the whole trail system is open to bikes.
 Trails are groomed daily seven days a week.
 Trail fees are $15/day.

 On a green day, try riding from the trailhead on lower GRR to Overland and then do the Coyote Canyon Loop to Cloud Walker and ride out on Wolf Ridge for a great view of the mountains and Lake Pend Oreille below.
 After your ride, visit the Taps Lounge on slope.
 It has 24 beers on tap, plus a full bar, big screen TV, pool tables and live music.